Klimaatlas/KAPy/docs/tutorials/Tutorial03.md

 To learn how indicators are configured in KAPy.

+## What are we going to do?

+In this tutorial we will define a new indicator and rerun the KAPy pipeline to get a second set of results.
+The second indicator is the annual average temperature in each year, as in Tutorials 1 and 2, is calculated for both two emissions scenarios from CORDEX and from ERA5 data over Ghana.

 ## Point of departure

 This tutorial follows on directly from the end of [Tutorial 1](Tutorial01.md).